 The longest-serving team member, Ciaran has been the linchpin of the team since joining in 2013 as the first graduate of the HENCH Coaching Internship Programme.

-A competitive athlete since a youth, Ciaran played football at the highest level nationally before transitioning to strength and conditioning training in his early twenties, and went on to compete in Weightlifting competitions.
-Since joining HENCH, Ciaran has amassed thousands of hours of coaching experience – making him one of the most experienced Strength and Conditioning Coaches in the country.
-His specialist interests are injury prevention and the art and science of coaching practice.
+A competitive athlete since a youth, Ciaran played football before transitioning to strength and conditioning training in his early twenties and went on to compete in Weightlifting competitions.
+Since joining HENCH, Ciaran has amassed thousands of hours of coaching experience.
+He has a keen interest in injury prevention and rehabilitation and is a certified Nutrition Coach.

 Gavin’s attitude towards training alongside an aptitude for coaching was recognised when he was successfully accepted into the HENCH Internship Programme.
 He has now progressed to a full-time coaching role.
 His development continues to progress at an astounding rate, and he is an integral part of the team.

 An avid athlete, he hopes to compete in the near future in the sport of Weightlifting.
 He has a special interest in eastern approaches to strength programming and periodisation.